deployKF/website/content/guides/platform/deploykf-gateway.md

     !!! warning "Port-Forwards Known Issues"

-        There are upstream issues which can cause you to need to restart the port-forward, see [`kubernetes/kubernetes#74551`](https://github.com/kubernetes/kubernetes/issues/74551) for more information.
+        There are upstream issues which can cause you to need to __restart the port-forward__, see [`kubernetes/kubernetes#74551`](https://github.com/kubernetes/kubernetes/issues/74551) for more information.

 ### __Use a LoadBalancer Service__